 In India, Diwali preparations and celebrations start days before the real Diwali.
-The markets are adorned to attract the customers as it is the biggest gift giving season in India.
+The markets are adorned to attract the customers as it is the biggest gift-giving season in India.

-Houses are cleaned and the entrances are decorated with designs made with colored powder; This art is called Rangoli.
+Houses are cleaned, and the entrances are decorated with designs made with colored powder; This art is called Rangoli.
 These decorations are done to welcome the guests and the Goddess of Wealth, Laxmi, who is believed to visit the houses on Diwali and shower us with wealth.

-Diwali is also the day to count our blessings and be gracious towards the wealth by offering prayers to the the Goddess of Wealth, Laxmi.
-During this time the Indian market is filled with the statues of the Gods and Goddesses, and the decoration that goes with the it.
+Diwali is also the day to count our blessings and be gracious towards the wealth by offering prayers to the Goddess of Wealth, Laxmi.
+During this time the Indian market is filled with the statues of the Gods and Goddesses, and the decoration that goes with it.
 The flower garlands to decorate the entrance of the houses and worship area, sugarcane stalks to appease Goddess Laxmi’s ride Eravat, the Elephant.

-After the ceremony, family savors delicious big meal.
+After the ceremony, family savors a delicious big meal.
 For the children, the most fun part is lighting the fireworks.
 Children gather with the adults outside of the houses or in the common area of their community where they enjoy bursting fireworks.